Dry Leaves by Honorato Vázquez Ochoa

 Leave it among the dead

-In their final resting place;
+In its final resting place;

-What to do with what is dying?
+What to do with that which dies?

 Pour our tears upon its grave!…

-If spring should come again
+If spring should return again

 And on its first bright morning,